Our Thoughts On & How To Use The Rampage Motorcycle Lift

 Overall we feel we made a great choice buying this lift.
 As an added piece of mind we feel like if we ever broke down and couldn’t get a tow truck for whatever reason, Chris could always Uber back to the campsite and get the truck so we could tow it back ourselves.

-We also used it in Colorado when we had to get tires.
+We also used it in Colorado when we stayed at the KOA in Ouray.
+We had noticed at those of the previous stops that it was time to get tires.
 The treads were actually ripped and I was afraid to ride it the hour down the mountains to the shop for new tires.
 We were able to throw it up on the back of the truck and drive it to the shop which was a much safer way to do it.

 This video was shot when we were leaving Arizona after 6 months.
 We know the bike was filthy…lol.
 We did finally clean it in Colorado…lol.
 We tried to show the steps in real-time to help you decide if this lift will work for you.

-We also wanted to show you how to use if this lift in a real world situation not at a shop under the perfect conditions like so many of the other videos are shot at.
-You will not always be on level ground, on pavement, or loading/unloading in a wide open space on a sunny day.
+We also wanted to show you how to use this lift in a real-world situation not at a shop under the perfect conditions like so many of the other videos are shot at.
+You will not always be on level ground, on pavement, or loading/unloading in a wide-open space on a sunny day.

 Enjoy the video.
 We hope it helps.
 If you have any questions on the Rampage Motorcycle Lift, feel free to ask them below in the comments.